lgatto/TeachingMaterial/README.md

 - Description: A short course for a Bioinformatics minor at the University of Cambridge.
-Introducing basic concepts in statistics: experimental design, randomisation, technical and biological variation, power analysis, hypthesis testing, confidence interval, what is a p-value, false discovery rate, multiple testing adjustment, dangers of uninformed statistical pratice.
+Introducing basic concepts in statistics: experimental design, randomisation, technical and biological variation, power analysis, hypothesis testing, confidence interval, what is a p-value, false discovery rate, multiple testing adjustment, dangers of uninformed statistical practice.
 The objective is familiarise students with basic statistical concepts and initiate them to statistical thinking.
 They should be able to critically assess an experimental design and the reporting of a simple